ManticoreGamesInc/platform-documentation/src/references/merged_models.md

 ### Only Default Context

-Because Merged Models are only for non-networked objects, there are a number of objects in your game that they will not work with.
+Because Merged Models are only for non-networked objects, there are some objects in your game that they will not work with.

 Objects in the **Client Context** do not have collision, and therefore do not have collision information to calculate. **Networked** objects can change through a game and need to be continuously tracked by the server and client, so also cannot be part of a Merged Model.

 If a networked or client-side object is added to a merge model, it will be ignored in the merging process, and should still work normally.

-Objects with different settings in the **Rendering** section, like **Disable Receiving Decals** or **Disable Casting Shadows** will also be excluded from the merge group to preserve their special properties.
+Objects with different settings in the **Rendering** section, like **Disable Receiving Decals** or **Disable Casting Shadows** will also be excluded from the merged group to preserve their special properties.

 ### Aggressive Merge

 The **Aggressive Merge** option is available as a checkbox in the **Properties** window of a Merged Model.
-It will remove custom rendering properties and disable networking on objects inside of the merge model instead of ignoring them.
+It will remove custom rendering properties and disable networking on objects inside the merged model instead of ignoring them.

 To use Aggressive Merge, remove all networked and objects with custom rendering settings that you want to preserve from the Merged Model.